dream-num/Luckysheet/docs/guide/data.md

     `r` stands for row, `c` stands for column, and `v` stands for the value of the cell.
 The value can be a character, number, or json string.

     The data will only be loaded once, generally speaking, there is only one primary key, but considering that some formulas, charts and pivot tables will refer to the data of other sheets, the front desk will add a judgment, if the current sheet refers to the data of other sheets, then complete the data of the referenced sheet together.

-## Get range data

-- **Configuration**：

-    Configure the address of `loadCellUrl`, the parameters are `gridKey` (table primary key), `index` (sheet primary key), start row, end row, start column, end column.
-The backend gets the specified celldata data according to the range and returns it.

 ## Update data